 By jharris | December 23, 2010

-Recently, President Obama signed new tax legislation for the upcoming 2011 year.??
-Below is some helpful information about the changes and/or extensions for 2011 that will impact individuals.??
+President Barack Obama signed new tax legislation for 2011.
+Below is some helpful information about the changes and/or extensions for 2011 that impacted individuals.
 The information below should be considered strictly for informative purposes and guidelines only.??
 Please consult a tax professional about how each of the below can or will impact you.